Underground-Ops/underground-nexus/README.md

 ----------------------------------------------------

-**IMPORTANT:** After deploying the Underground Nexus from a `docker run` command, type `docker exec Underground-Nexus sh deploy-olympiad.sh` in the exact same terminal or console in which the `docker run` command ran. *This script does quite a lot and can take a LONG time to complete - depending on the power of your system and internet speeds it can take anywhere from 15 to 45 minutes to complete activating and initializing the Underground Nexus stack.*
+**IMPORTANT:** After deploying the Underground Nexus from the appropriate `docker run` command for your system, enter the command below for "**Install Step 2**" in the exact same terminal or console in which the `docker run` command ran. *This script does quite a lot and can take a LONG time to complete - depending on the power of your system and internet speeds it can take anywhere from 15 to 45 minutes to complete activating and initializing the Underground Nexus stack.*

 ### Install Step 2 - Paste activation command in the same shell the first command was entered in, and the Underground Nexus will build and activate itself (2 commands total to deploy - this is the second and final command if there are no errors).
 If the command does not seem to work try the alternative install option below.